bigbug-gg/github.io/index.md

-## About bigbug
-Welcome to my blog,When I was studying software development, I knew the word bug, so I named  bigbug to myself when i On Internet.
-I like pet like cat.
+## Welcome to my blog
 My English is very poor, if you can understand what I say, that means I use a good translation tool.

+## I'm a programer
+Rust,Golang,PHP...
+Good at developing website application.

+## I want to do
+Develop software that is good for people.